Car Repair Insurance: Cost, Companies & Coverage (2026)

 File a claim

-Contact your insurance company and submit the repair estimate, photos, and any required documentation through their online portal or phone system.
+Contact your insurance company and submit the repair estimate, photos and any required documentation.
+Most insurers accept these through an online portal or over the phone.

 4. 4